 Note that most images on the web, including in Google Images, are copyrighted.
 To reduce your likelihood of violating copyright, you can use Google's license filter.
 Click on the Tools button, then on the resulting Usage rights option that appears below.
-You should choose an option such as Labeled for reuse.
+You should choose the option Creative Commons licenses.

 To choose a font:

-- Go to Google Fonts and scroll down the list until you find one you like.
-You can also use the controls on the right to further filter the results.
+- Go to Google Fonts and find one you like.

-- In the popup box, you can see and copy the lines of code Google gives you into your text editor to save for later.
+- Copy the lines of code Google gives you into your text editor to save for later.

 - For more details about using Google Fonts, see this page